CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver.md

 **Doors.** All doors within the complex are crafted from wood and equipped with iron handles, hinges, and built-in locks.
 By default, the doors are unlocked, unless the text states otherwise.
 Both Sylas Alabaster (area 12) and a Ferralkin named Mosk (area 9) carry an iron key that can be used to lock or unlock every door within the complex.
 Lock-picking is possible with thieves' tools and a successful DC 10 Dexterity check, and doors can be forcefully broken down with a successful DC 20 Strength check.

-**Secret Doors.** The map for the Redbrand Hideout is marked with an "S" to indicate the placement of secret doors.
+**Secret Doors.** The map for the Lavender Lancer Hideout is marked with an "S" to indicate the placement of secret doors.
 These doors are constructed from stone and blend seamlessly with the surrounding walls.
 Detecting a secret door from a distance of up to 10 feet without actively searching for it requires a passive Wisdom (Perception) score of 15 or higher.
 A character who actively searches the wall can uncover the secret door with a successful DC 10 Wisdom (Perception) check.
 These secret doors swing open on concealed iron hinges and are not locked.

 **Light.** Most areas within the hideout are illuminated by oil lamps affixed to wall sconces, which are refilled every few hours as necessary.

-> **What the Redbrands Know**
+> **What the Lavender Lancers Know**
 >
-> If the characters charm or successfully interrogate any of the Redbrands, they can acquire valuable information, including the hideout's location under Tresendar Manor and the following insights:
+> If the characters charm or successfully interrogate any of the Lavender Lancers, they can acquire valuable information, including the hideout's location under Tresendar Manor and the following insights:
 >
-> 1. The leader of the Redbrands is a mudblood runesmith named Glasstaff, whose nickname originates from his staff, made entirely of glass.
+> 1. The leader of the Lavender Lancers is a mudblood runesmith named Glasstaff, whose nickname originates from his staff, made entirely of glass.
-> 2. The Black Spider, a mysterious figure, has hired the Redbrands to deter adventurers and intimidate the local population.
+> 2. The Black Spider, a mysterious figure, has hired the Lavender Lancers to deter adventurers and intimidate the local population.
 The reasons behind these actions remain unknown.
-Ferralkins have been dispatched by the Black Spider to reinforce the Redbrands and provide additional strength.
+Ferralkins have been dispatched by the Black Spider to reinforce the Lavender Lancers and provide additional strength.
 > 3. The lower section of the complex is guarded by a grotesque "eye monster."
-> 4. The Redbrands hold several captives in a location "near the old crypts," which are safeguarded by skeletons.
+> 4. The Lavender Lancers hold several captives in a location "near the old crypts," which are safeguarded by skeletons.

 ### **1. Cellar**